sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Adding IP addresses as an Access Rule](./media/adding-open-ip-address-range.png "IP Addresses highlighted")

-    >**Note**: Do not use this type of rule for databases with sensitive data.
+    >**NOTE**: Do not use this type of rule for databases with sensitive data.
 You are allowing access from any IP address.

 ### Task 3: Install pgAdmin on the LabVM